huizhou68/HZ/content/teaching.md

 title: Teaching Experience
 ---

+Starting this semester (Fall 2022), I am teaching *POLS 3312 Arguments, Data and Politics*.
+This course intended to help students understand social science research and if possible, conduct their own research.
+It covers topics ranging from theory building to measurement, experimental research, and observational studies. [[Syllabus](POLS3312Syllabus)]

-Starting this semester (Fall 2021), I am teaching _POLS 3316 Statistics for Political Scientists_, an intro-level methods class for undergraduates.
+Last fall semester (Fall 2021), I taught _POLS 3316 Statistics for Political Scientists_, an intro-level methods class for undergraduates.
 This course introduces students to basic statistical theories and concepts as well as the R language. [[Syllabus](/POLS3316Syllabus.pdf) | [Teaching Evaluation](/POLS3316Evaluation.pdf)]

 In addition to intro-level statistics, I am also interested in teaching more aadvanced methods for graduate students.
 In this era of data explosion, learning some big data techniques can be extremely helpful.
 I can teach graduate students on topics including web-scraping, regular expressions, topic models, machine learning, etc. Moreover, I can also teach courses related to comparative politics and Chinese politics.